Photograph by Anne Brigman. A large show of her work opened on Sept. 29, 2018 at the Nevada Museum of Art in Reno. Internet photo.

 Anne Brigman, who was from California, may have been an amateur, but she was a pioneer of the feminist movement in America.

-The show in Reno will have 250 original prints.
-It opens on September 29, 2018 and closes on January 27.
+The show in Reno had 250 original prints.
+It opened on September 29, 2018 and closed on January 27.

-A book is also being published—the first of Brigman’s photographs:
+A book was also published—the first of Brigman’s photographs:

 So if any of you are visiting the crap tables in Reno, stop by the NMA for a bit of culture.